rensjaspers/ngx-load-with/projects/ngx-load-with/README.md

 <!-- Output: You have 0 unread messages -->
 ```

-`NgxLoadWith` simplifies handling `Observable` data and managing loading states in your Angular templates.
-By using the `*ngxLoadWith` structural directive, you can bind an Observable data source and manage how this data is displayed in your templates, without needing to manually handle different loading states with `*ngIf`.
+With the `*ngxLoadWith` directive, you can easily display data from an Observable in your template.
+You won’t have to worry about performance, errors, or managing the loading state.
+Plus, it lets you handle reloading and more advanced tasks, all with minimal RxJS knowledge.

 **Key features:**